22 November, 2015 16:45

 “I was amazed, really.
 I had no idea my high school netball coach was so aggressively opposed to Chinese expatriates buying property in Australia,”

 “Or the fact that some of my childhood friends had grown up to be such venomous Islamophobes,”

 “It’s really great to know these things.
 In case I ever want to have anything to do with them again,”

-The app, which boasts roughly 1.6 billion users between Android and Apple devices, has also proven accurate at notifying users when someone’s baby looks cute – or when someone notices an dark storm cloud outside their office window.
+The app, which boasts roughly 1.6 billion users between Android and Apple devices, has also proven accurate at notifying users when someone’s baby looks cute – or when someone notices a colourful cloud formation outside their office window.